TobechukwuOnuorah/E-commerce_sales_analysis/README.md

 ---
 ### 📌 Note

 This project is intended for educational and analytical purposes only.
-The dataset has been anonymized and used strictly for demonstrating SQL skills in a healthcare context.
+The dataset has been anonymized and used strictly for demonstrating SQL skills in a Product sales context.

 ---